 Golf course brawl

-David Clarkson of the New Jersey Devils mixes it up with Floridaโ€™s Nick Tarnasky during the second period of a game in Newark on Feb.
-28, 2009.
+New Jersey Devils' David Clarkson, left, fights with Florida Panthers' Nick Tarnasky during the second period of an NHL hockey game Saturday, Feb.
+28, 2009 in Newark, N.J.
 (AP Photo/Bill Kostroun)

 Former Florida Panthers enforcer Nick Tarnasky got into a brawl on a golf course in Alberta earlier this week, video of which has gone viral.